Depression drains your joy and makes enjoying life tough.

 Depression.
 It’s Common – You Are Not Alone!

 About 7.4% of adults at any given time are suffering with depression and is the leading cause of disability all around the globe.
 Even though we live in a socially and technologically connected world, social isolation has actually increased dramatically in the US over the last 25 years.
-Studies have shown decreased involvement in community groups, social groups, volunteer groups.
+Studies have shown decreased involvement in community groups, social groups and volunteer groups.
 This decreased involvement has led to the increase of loneliness and social isolation.
 As human beings, we aren’t meant to be so separated from others, we’re meant to be social and connect.
 It’s an ironic outcome.
 Technology has made it easier than ever to communicate with other people but made “real world” relationships harder to come by.

 If you’re experiencing signs of depression, know that you are not alone and you don’t have to go through this by yourself.
 Therapy for depression can lift your mood.